 There’s no loitering in Reception – during their in-room check-in, guests are served Chinese tea and local snacks.

 The outdoor pool provides spectacular views over Cotai, while the poolside cabanas make for an intimate retreat.

 The spa hosts ten treatment rooms and three couples’ suites, which celebrate elements of design rooted in traditional Chinese and Portuguese architecture.

 As might be expected, the hotel aims to provide some stunning gastronomic experiences with classic Cantonese fine dining at Lai Heen, high-teas and cocktails at The Ritz-Carlton Bar & Lounge and organic fare and seafood at the Pool Bar.

 Studio City Macau

-Studio City Macau is a cinematically-themed leisure and entertainment complex, that integrates a family entertainment centre, TV studio, five-star hotel, nightclub, extensive dining venues and shopping mall.
+Studio City Macau is a cinematically-themed leisure and entertainment complex, that integrates a family entertainment centre with enough things to do for kids to fill several days, TV studio, five-star hotels, nightclub, extensive dining venues and shopping mall.

 The art-deco style complex has 1,600 rooms spread between two towers and is centered on Asia’s highest Ferris wheel, the 130m GoldenEye.

 Wynn Palace is casino mogul Steve Wynn’s second property in Macao, and it’s bedecked with the sort of artworks (Jeff Koons, Qing Dynasty vases, et al) that are dear to his heart, and fronted with a cable car that guests can ride directly to check-in if a limo or shuttle bus seems a little bit humdrum.